PickyBinders/Dataset/README.md

 Janani Durairaj
 Xavier Robin

 This resource is developed by the Computational Structural Biology Group at the SIB Swiss Institute of Bioinformatics and the Biozentrum of the University of Basel.
+This work was supported by the LIGATE project.
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 956137.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Italy, Sweden, Austria, the Czech Republic, Switzerland.

-All copyrightable parts of this resource are available under a Creative Commons Attribution-ShareAlike 4.0 International License (see `LICENSE`)
+All copyrightable parts of this resource are available under an Apache 2.0 License (see `LICENSE`)